The Priory Federation of Academies Trust: Mission Statement

 The Trust's mission is to improve the life chances of our pupils so they become true citizens of the world.

-At The Priory Pembroke Academy we believe our students are entitled to a curriculum that develops their academic, social and cultural capital.
-We are committed to delivering a curriculum that will enable all students to flourish, to achieve their career aspirations and have the knowledge and confidence they need to engage with the important conversations that guide the direction of our country and society.
+At The Priory Pembroke Academy we believe our students are entitled to a curriculum that develops their academic, social, cultural and creative capital.
+We are committed to delivering a knowledge-engaged curriculum that will enable all students to flourish through the development of the four capitals, to achieve their career aspirations and have the knowledge and confidence they need to engage with the important conversations that guide the direction of our country, society and the world.

 - Students imbued with curiosity for understanding the wider world;